deependrapratapshahi/voiceguard/README.md

 backend image falls back to a lighter dependency set if the full install fails, and the app runs in baseline mode either way.

-## Limitations

-- **This sandbox has no network access and lacks `torch`, `librosa`, `soundfile`, and `fastapi`.**
-  Every file passes `py_compile`.
-All logic that could run without those libraries — dataset loading, speaker-leakage-safe splitting (7 tests), classification metrics (8 tests), the CNN's torch-unavailable fallback behavior (4 tests), spectrogram padding/normalization (6 tests), and the "no dataset present" messaging — was **actually executed and passed** (19/19).
-Tests requiring `torch`/`librosa`/`soundfile` (CNN forward pass, checkpoint save/load, real audio preprocessing, and the full train→evaluate smoke test) are written and gated with `pytest.importorskip` so they run for real once you have the full dependency set — which is exactly what `docker compose up --build` / `make install` gives you.
-Run `make test` inside that environment to execute them.
-- The synthetic-voice detector's primary baseline is now a small PyTorch CNN (`ml/deepfake/model.py:SyntheticVoiceCNN`, ~40k parameters) trained on fixed-size log-mel spectrograms — see [`docs/ml_pipeline.md`](docs/ml_pipeline.md).
-A classical logistic-regression detector remains as a defensive fallback if PyTorch itself is unavailable at runtime. **No accuracy numbers are claimed anywhere in this repo** — until you run `python -m ml.deepfake.train` against real data and `python -m ml.deepfake.evaluate` to see real metrics, the API reports `UNCERTAIN` / `-untrained` rather than a fabricated score.
-- Speaker verification thresholds must be calibrated per deployment (see `ml/speaker/verification.calibrate_threshold`) — a given similarity score is not universally "same person."
-- WebSocket streaming targets near-real-time performance on commodity hardware; true low-latency production streaming (e.g. sub-200ms end-to-end) requires further optimization and is not guaranteed by this prototype.
-Latency is measured and surfaced, not fabricated.

 ## Privacy Considerations